0xkohi/0xkohi.github.io/content/posts/Thanos_ransomware.md

 ## Context

-We executed Thanos Ransomware on a VM to analyze its behavior and to better understand how general ransomware works.
+I executed Thanos Ransomware on a VM to analyze its behavior and to better understand how general ransomware works.
-We decided to choose this one because most of the others can adapt themselves to a sandbox environment and so are not executing properly.
+I decided to choose this one because most of the others can adapt themselves to a sandbox environment and so are not executing properly.
 Thanos Ransomware is also able to do it but since it is a ransomware-as-a-service, I found a sample in which the “Anti-VM” option was not enabled.

 ## Malware execution

 . . .
 Executing the binary
 ![coucou](/images/malwr1.png)

-First thing appearing is this big info box/pop up giving us the instruction to follow to decrypt our files.
+First thing appearing is this big info box/pop up giving the instruction to follow to decrypt our files.

 I noticed that all our files were not instantly encrypted, it took some time for the entire system.
 By trying to restart the VM (not recommended to do in a real case scenario), this window information